idfive/UniCal/README.md

 ---------------
 * Global Redirect Module.
 Affects the angular form submit.
 Will look into as time allows.
 * Workbench Module.
 Can affect Feeds importers, depending on settings.
+May need to be temporarily disabled to import, as a workaround.

 API 1.0
 -------